The Fantastic Five Port Wine Grapes

-Also known as Preto Mortãgua, it is the eighth most planted red grape in the Douro, but only accounts for 2 percent of the vine stock in Portugal.
+Also known as Preto Mortãgua, it is the eighth most planted red grape in the Douro, but only accounts for a tiny percentage of the vine stock in Portugal.
 Renowned for its excessive vigor and variable yields, this small, thick-skinned berry produces some incredibly dark, tannic and intensely flavored wines with a high level of alcohol.
 I know this grape well, because its signature aromas are violets, roses and bergamot, exemplified in the majority of our tasting notes this past month.
 Touriga Nacional is one of my favorite grapes.
-Because it not only produces dark, concentrated wines that I absolutely adore, but its violet aromas always bring my memories back to Portugal – a country I cannot wait to return to.
+Because it not only produces dark, concentrated wines that I absolutely adore, but its violet aromas always brings me back to Portugal – a country I relish.

 If I say, Tempranillo, will you think of Tinta Roriz?
 Probably not, but it’s one of many aliases Tinta Roriz goes by.
 Travel just south of Lisbon to the Alentejo, and you’ll hear it referred to as Aragonez.
 As if this isn’t confusing enough, its aliases also include Cencibel in La Mancha, Ull de Llebre in Catalonia, Tinto Fino in the Zamora region, Tinta del Pais in the Ribero del Duero, and Tinta de Toro in the Toro region.
 Tinta Roriz is the second most planted varietal to Touriga Franca, and occupies over 16% of all Douro vineyards.
 What makes this varietal so popular to growers is that unlike Touriga Nacional, this grape grows easily, in a vertical manner, and buds late in the season.
 This rather convenient combination prevents the likelihood of suffering from a spring frost.
 In addition, it ripens early, giving grape pickers a leg up on the harvest.
 But for all its positives, there is one big glaring negative: inconsistent quality.
 It has been known to do poorly in good seasons and quite well in harvests with inherently poor yields.
 As a grape grower, I can’t think of anything more frustrating than heading out on the first day of harvest after a perfect growing season, knowing that my crop has a fifty percent chance of failure.
 Where the gamble pays off is when Tinta Roriz decides to shine, producing dry, scented, age-worthy wines with firm fruit, a deep-hue and a nice level of alcohol.
 These grapes are huge fans of developing in new oak, aiding in the creation of some solid tawny’s and vintage ports.